Llampukaq-Technology/messages/README.md

 - Ensure to import `useMessage` from the appropriate path.
 - Customize message types and descriptions according to your application's requirements.
 - The asynchronous function passed to `messagePromise` can represent any asynchronous operation, not necessarily just data deletion.
+- This is an [abstraction layer](https://github.com/fkhadra/react-toastify) for React-toastify.